Please note that Tapas no longer supports Internet Explorer.

 “I still can’t believe it…” Karrie’s father said.
 “How long are you going to be gone?”

 We were currently loading our luggage into a horse-drawn wagon outside our house.
-My father had made quick work stacking the boxes.
+My father had made quick work stacking the boxes in neat towers.

 “Argh!
 Get out of the way, why can’t you act like this with me!”

 “My dear Victoria!”
-She held my mom’s hands.
+She ran over to hold mom’s hands.
 “I can’t believe you are leaving me all alone in this town…”

 “What are you saying?
 You still have your husband.”
 She smiled prettily.
 “And it’s only for a few weeks at most.”